jessepav/lacygoill-wiki-backup/vim/complete.md

 Or for a function to give the original text.
 I guess that the `inserted` item from `:h complete_info(` could help.
 But not entirely (what if the case of the text has changed too?).
-Also, whatever fix you implement, it would probably break the redo command.
+Also, whatever fix you implement, it would probably break the dot command.